PySimpleGUI/PySimpleGUI/PySimpleGUIWeb/readme.md

 # Running online using repl.it

 This is something truly unique and amazing.
 You can run your PySimpleGUI code in a web browser on a computer, phone, tablet without having Python installed on that computer.
+Through the magic of repl.it and Remi you can run PySimpleGUI code anywhere you can run a browser.
 Not only that, but you can embed these programs into web pages.
+In fact, this markdown document has one of these programs embedded in it.

+Here is where the iframe is inserted.
+You may not see this code

 <iframe height="400px" width="100%" src="https://repl.it/@PySimpleGUI/PySimpleGUIWeb-Demos?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>